IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 ## UX

 This website is created for everybody who want to use it to find a good holiday destinations.
 I used bright colors and background to ensure that this site has a user friendly and smooth surface.
 The website is responsive so it can be used also on PC, Tablet or mobile device with the same functionality respectively.

-- On the PlaceFinder page:
+## UI

-    - Input type:
+- In General:
-        - type=search, so in this way it became more straightforward and user friendly.
     - Font:
         - I use "Nunito" font, because it is easy and comfortable to read.
 I imported that font through the .css style file from the google fonts repository.
     - Icons:
-        - I use Font Awesome icon toolkit for the search filter section(Museum, Restaurant, Bar) and the social link icons.
+        - I use Font Awesome icon toolkit with the below mentioned icons:
-    - Hover effects:
-        - Filter section
             - Museum
             - Restaurant
             - Bar
+            - Reset button
-        - Social links
+            - Mail
-            - Github
+            - GitHub
             - LinkedIn
+            - Home
+    - Hover effects:
+        - Filter section:
+            - Museum icon
+            - Restaurant icon
+            - Bar icon
+        - Social links:
+            - Github icon
+            - LinkedIn icon
+        - Envelop icon
+        - Home Icon
+        - Send Email button
+    - Favicon (Shortcut icon) with "pinpoint" sign on the page.
+- On the Place Finder page I have implemented:
+    - Input type:
+        - "type=search", so in this way it became more straightforward and user friendly to type in the destinations.
     - Smooth movement to the map after choose the filter
-    - Favicon (Shortcut icon) with "pinpoint" sign on the page.
-    - Navigation link:
-        - Contact page with the envelop icon
+    - Alert message is the search input field is empty

-- On the Contact page:
+- On the Contact page I have implemented:
     - Input fields:
         - Every fields are required
         - Every field has appropriate format:
-            - Name: type=text
+            - Name: "type=text"
-            - Phone: type=tel
+            - Phone: "type=tel"
-            - Email: type=email
+            - Email: "type=email"
-            - Description: Text area
+            - Description: "Text area"

-    - Navigation link:
-        - Home page with the home icon
     - Set up and working EmailJS function.
+    - Hover on the send message
+    - Alert message to notify the user whether the the message was sent or not

 - Mockup

     - **Created with [Balsamiq Mockups 3](https://balsamiq.com/) that is a user interface design tool**

-    - **Home page**:
+    - **Place Finder page**:
     ![Home page](Mockup/PlaceFinder.png)
     - **Contact page**:
     ![Contact page](Mockup/ContactPage.png)

 ## User Stories

+### Place Finder Page

+- As a user, I want to get feedback if the searching field is empty
+- As a user, I want to find cities for holiday destinations
+- As a user, I want to find museums around the searched city
+- As a user, I want to find restaurants around the searched city
+- As a user, I want to find bars around the searched city
+- As a user, I want to see more result if there are more
+- As a user, I want to reset my search

+### Contact Page

+- As a user, I want to send a message to the creator of the site.
+- As a user, I want to receive an auto-generated message from the creator of the site with my given details.
+- As a user, I want to get feedback whether I fill the fields in wrong type.
+- As a user, I want to get feedback whether I miss a one of the required field.
+- As a user, I want to get feedback whether the message is sent or not.

 ### Responsive:

-- As a user, I want to use the website with every resolution so that on different devices it will work with the same functionality.
+- As a user, I want to use the website on Pc, Tablet and Mobile Phone so that on different devices it will work with the same functionality.

-### Field checking:

-- As a user I want to look up after my next holiday destination so that I can type the city's name.
-- As a user I don't want to get back errors during the usage so that I get notify if I do something wrong.

 ### Effects:

-- As a user I want to see the hover effect on the filter icons so that I can see there is interaction wih those elements.
+- As a user I want to see the hover effects on the icons so that I can see there is interaction wih those elements.
-- As a user I want to see the hover effect on the social links so that I can see there is interaction wih that element.

 ### Social links:

 - As a user, I want click on the social links so that it can be open in a new tab.

+### Navigation

+- As a user, I want to navigate between the Place Finder page and the Contact page with the given Envelop and Home icon.

 ## Features

 With this page you can find a museums, restaurants and bars around that area that you give in the search field.
+If you finished you search you can reset the process with clicking on the reset button.
+The contact site and the email sending functionality is up and running, so I will get the message, and the sender will get a copy of their details.

 ### Existing Features

+- In General:
+    - Navigation:
+        - Between PlaceFinder page (with Message icon) and the Contact page (with Home icon)
+- Responsive:
+    - The page is responsive, usable and looks good on the below resolution:
+        - Phones less than 768px
+        - Tablets 768px and Up
+        - Desktops 992ox and Up
+        - Large desktops 1200px and Up

+- Place Finder page
     - Field checking:
-    - If the input search field is empty and I click on one of the filter button, I get alert JavaScript message about that empty field
+        - If the input search field is empty and I click on one of the filter button, I get alert an alert message about that empty field
     - Icons:
         - To click on the Museum icon you get back museums around the given city
         - To click on the Restaurant icon you get back restaurants around the given city
         - To click on the Bar icon you get back bars around the given city
     - Button:
         - If in the first round we find more than 20 places the "More result" button become active
         - If there are no more result, the "More result" button become disabled
         - If there is no result around the area at all the "More result" button become disabled
-- Hover effects:
-    - Filter section
-        - Museum
-        - Restaurant
-        - Bar
-    - Social links
-        - Github
-        - LinkedIn
-- Social links:
-    - You can reach my social sites:
-        - GitHub
+        - I can reset the search with the reset button
-        - LinkedIn
+- Contact page:
+    - Field checking (Every field is required)
-- Responsive:
+    - Email sending functionality
-    - The page is responsive, usable and looks good on the below resolution:
-        - Phones less than 768px
-        - Tablets 768px and Up
-        - Desktops 992ox and Up
-        - Large desktops 1200px and Up
+    - Feedback with alert message about the sent email

 ## Technologies Used